 Children are welcome to come to school (on PE days only) in unbranded trainers so that they are ready for PE.
 Please send plimsolls for use in the Village hall and on the tennis courts in book bags

 (The children must not come to school in football / sports kits.)

-As they will be wearing their PE uniform during morning lessons and for outdoor PE, we suggest wearing plain jogging bottoms and their school sweatshirt over the top of their shorts and t-shirt.
+As they will be wearing their PE uniform during morning lessons and for outdoor PE, we suggest wearing plain jogging bottoms and tracksuit top or their school sweatshirt over the top of their shorts and t-shirt.
 Long hair should be tied back and earrings removed before coming to school.
 (We do not permit the use of tape or plasters to cover earrings.)

 Click on the resources below:

 The latest information for parents and carers from the DfE and Local Authority can be found below:

 The Department for Education helpline has been set up to answer questions about the virus related to education:

 Telephone: 0800 046 8687

 Opening hours: 8am to 6pm (Monday to Friday)

 Public Health England - East Midlands Telephone: 0344 2254524 followed by 0